kevinli-webbertech/kevinli-webbertech.github.io/blog/md/ref/linux/linux_cmd.md

 ## File Commands
 `touch`: Creates an empty file or updates the timestamp of an existing file.

 Example: touch myfile.txt

 `cat`: Concatenates and displays file content.

 Example: cat myfile.txt

 `cp`: Copies files or directories.

 Example : cp sourcefile.txt destinationfile.txt

 `mv`: Moves or renames files or directories.

 Example : mv oldname.txt newname.txt

 `rm`: Removes files or directories.

 Example: rm myfile.txt

 `ln`: Creates hard and symbolic links.

 Example: ln -s targetfile.txt linkname.txt  # symbolic link

 `chmod`: Changes file permissions.

 Example : chmod 755 myfile.txt

 `chown`: Changes file owner and group.

 Example : chown user:group myfile.txt

 `file`: Determines the file type.

 Example: file myfile.txt

 `stat`: Displays file or file system status.

 Example: stat myfile.txt

 ## File descriptor Commands

 `ls -l /proc/$$/fd`: Lists open file descriptors for the current shell process.

 Example: ls -l /proc/$$/fd

 `lsof`: Lists open files and the processes that opened them.

 Example : lsof | grep myfile.txt

 `exec`: Opens a file descriptor and associates it with a command.
 Example:

 exec 3>outputfile.txt  # Open file descriptor 3 for writing

-echo "Hello, World!" >&3  # Write to file descriptor 3 exec 3>&-  # Close file descriptor 3
+echo "Hello, World!" >&3  # Write to file descriptor 3

+exec 3>&-  # Close file descriptor 3

 `>/dev/null`: Redirects output to null device (discards output).

 Example: command > /dev/null 2>&1  # Discards both standard output and standard error

 `read`: Reads input from a file descriptor.

 Example:

 exec 3<myfile.txt  # Open file descriptor 3 for reading

-read -u 3 line  # Read a line from file descriptor 3 echo $line  # Output the line read exec 3<&-  # Close file descriptor 3
+read -u 3 line  # Read a line from file descriptor 3

+echo $line  # Output the line read

+exec 3<&-  # Close file descriptor 3

 `strace`: Traces system calls and signals (including file descriptor operations).

 Example: strace -e trace=file ls

+## Pipe
+The pipe (|) in Linux allows you to chain multiple commands together, sending the output of one command as input to another command.

 ## Pipe
 The pipe (|) in Linux allows you to chain multiple commands together, sending the output of one command as input to another command.
 `[command1] | [command 2]`
 Basic Example:

 `ps aux | grep python3 `: This command lists all running processes (ps aux) and pipes (|) the output to grep python3, which filters out lines containing python3.

 `ls -l | wc -l` : This command lists all files in the current directory (ls -l) and pipes (|) the output to wc -l, which counts the number of lines, effectively giving the count of files in the directory.

 `cat file.txt | sort` : This command reads the contents of file.txt (cat file.txt) and pipes (|) the output to sort, which sorts the lines alphabetically.
 `